MuhammadYaseenKhan/CoNLL-U_Parser/README.md

 # CoNLL-U_Parser
-An small Python script that converts .conllu file into a tsv
+It is a very small but quick Python script that converts .conllu file into a Tab Separated View (.tsv) format.

+### Requirements
+Pandas